beejjorgensen/bgnet/src/bgnet_part_0900_man.md

 # Man Pages

+[i[man pages]<]

-[ix[man pages]] In the Unix world, there are a lot of manuals.
+In the Unix world, there are a lot of manuals.
 They have little sections that describe individual functions that you have at your disposal.

 Of course, `manual` would be too much of a thing to type.
 I mean, no one in the Unix world, including myself, likes to type that much.
 Indeed I